Kozatskiy-Artem/finance-app-on-ruby/README.md

 # README

-# finance-app-on-ruby
+# finance-weather-blog-app-on-ruby
-The web application "Personal Finance Manager" is developed on Ruby on Rails
+The web application is developed on Ruby on Rails
+The web application that will combine a personal financial manager, a weather forecast application and become a blog for people who like to go hiking and mountain climbing

 This README would normally document whatever steps are necessary to get the application up and running.